 You've got to consider your face shape in determining an appropriate haircut.
 The right cut can really play off of your best features, and minimize the less desirable ones.
 For example, a big nose can be minimized by wearing a fuller style with an off-center part.
 For dark-haired dudes with blue eyes, a very tight haircut can really make the eyes pop.
 Your choice of haircut can really change the way people look at your facial features.

-Choosing the right haircut is much more difficult than sitting down and telling your haircutter, "take it short."
+Choosing the right haircut is much more difficult than sitting down and telling your stylist, "take it short."
 There are lots of things to factor in when choosing the perfect haircut, and a good barber or hairstylist should take those things into consideration.
 That said, it's important to arm yourself with knowledge of how your face shape, lifestyle, facial features, and profession all play their part in picking the perfect haircut before you walk in for your appointment, so you can discuss them with your stylist.

 With male clients, barbers and stylists are often hesitant to offer up suggestions, so don't be afraid to ask if the person who cuts your hair has ideas.
 If they suggests something, give it a try—remember, the person who cuts your hair is trained to give you the most flattering haircut possible, and they should be ready with suggestions if it looks like your style could use some adjustments.